 The kernel used on the target device must support both loop block devices and the SquashFS file system to allow installing RAUC bundles.
+For the recommended verity bundle format, dm-verity must be supported as well.

 In kernel Kconfig you have to enable the following options: